Melisaysnuh/Word-Web/README.md

 			 - clear form
 		 - If not, show error / clear form
  - Create / save session
+ - Fix: overfetching in controller/module/client?
+ - Fix: date not working
+ - fix: cronjob not properly working
  ~~- FIX: Not getting all pangrams~~